raphaelsty/perdu/README.md

 ## Perdu

-Perdu is a local and minimalist search engine for python code.
-Perdu explores all python scripts and jupyter notebooks to index them with Cherche.
-The perimeter of Perdu is limited for personnal usage to a local machine.
+Perdu is a local and minimalist search engine for Python code.
+Perdu explores all python scripts and jupyter notebooks to index them with [Cherche](https://github.com/raphaelsty/cherche).
+It is a very useful tool to search for a piece of code that you have lost somewhere in a notebook.

 ![](perdu.gif)